Dion DiMucci

-Early life, family and education
+Early life and family

+Dion was born to an Italian American family in the Bronx (New York City), New York, on July 18, 1939.
+His first name was in honor of the French Canadian Dionne quintuplets.
+He was raised in Belmont, Bronx.

-Dion was born to an Italian-American family in the Bronx, New York, New York.
-He accompanied his father, Pasquale DiMucci (a vaudeville entertainer), on tour as a child.
+Dion accompanied his father, Pasquale DiMucci (a vaudeville entertainer), on tour as a child.
 He developed a love of country music, particularly the work of Hank Williams.
 He was also fond of blues and doo-wop musicians he heard performing in local bars and on the radio.
 His singing was honed on street corners and local clubs in the Bronx, where he and other neighborhood singers created a cappella riffs.

+Dion recalled his uncle giving him a guitar at the age of 12.
+He began playing R&B and performed in bars before he was a teenager.
+With the exposure to alcohol and recreational drugs, he started smoking marijuana by age 13, and was using heroin at age 14.

+In the mid-1950’s, between the age of 15 and 16, Dion met his wife Susan Butterfield.
+Although he was addicted to heroin, it didn’t keep him from pursuing a music career.